Taulant Seferi: Early career and Rabotnički

-He made his debut with FK Rabotnički on 5 October 2013 against Bregalnica Štip at the age of 16 years, 10 months and 20 days by coming on as a substitute in the 90'+1 minute in place of Krste Velkoski.
-He scored his first goal on 23 November 2013 against Shkëndija Tetovo where he came on as a substitute in the 61st minute in place of Demir Imeri and scored in the 81st minute the last goal of the match which finished in the 5–0 victory.
-He finished his first season at Rabotnički with 16 appearances and 3 goals.
-Then he played 12 matches in the 2014–15 season.
+Seferi began his youth career in 2002 at his hometown club Milano Kumanovë and stayed there until 2011, when he transferred to Rabotnicki.
+In the 2013–14 season, he was promoted to the first team and made his debut on 5 October 2013 against Bregalnica Štip at the age of 16 years, 10 months, and 20 days, coming on as a substitute in the 90+1st minute for Krste Velkoski.
+He scored his first goal on 23 November 2013 against Shkëndija, coming on as a substitute in the 61st minute for Demir Imeri and scoring in the 81st minute in a 5–0 victory.
+He finished his first season with 16 appearances and three goals, as Rabotnicki won both the league and cup.
+He made 12 appearances in the first half of the 2014–15 Macedonian First Football League before moving abroad to join Young Boys in Switzerland.